bartificer/programming-by-stealth/docs/pbs87.md

 // got: second yielded value
 ```

 So, there are two things of note here.
-Firstly, the `for...of` loop automatically unpacks the dictionaries actually returned by `.next()`, so `val` contains the actual value yielded.
-And secondly, only the yielded values are included in the loop, the returned value is ignored.
-I honestly have no idea what it works like this, but it does!
+Firstly, the `for...of` loop automatically unpacks the dictionaries actually returned by `.next()`.
+So `val` contains the actual value yielded.
+And secondly, only the yielded values are included in the loop; the returned value is ignored.
+I honestly have no idea why it works like this, but it does!

 ### Generator Function Arguments